SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

-## Add Content Types from Content Type Gallery
+## Add content types from Content Type Gallery

-Use the **addContentTypesFromHub** verb to sync content types from a content type hub to the site.
+Use the **addContentTypesFromHub** verb to sync content types from a content type hub (Content Type Gallery) to the site.

 > [!NOTE]
 > Once **addContentTypesFromHub** is applied on a site, the **addContentType** subaction on a list will be able to add it to the list by name.